-- Profitability/economic performance of the company which consists of profit, margin, Return on Investment (ROI) - Market response is a reaction to market demand which consists of sales, sales growth and market share - Market position value, defined as achievement and favorable position in the consumer's mind, consisting of customer satisfaction, reputation, customer loyalty and image

-New product success: Meanwhile, according to Venkatraman and Ramanujam (1986), it is said that business performance is distinguished on financial and operational performance.
+- Profitability/economic fromance of the company which consists of profit, margin, Return on Investment (ROI) - Market response is a reaction to market demand which consists of sales, sales growth and market share - Market position value, defined as achievement and favorable position in the consumers mind, consisting of customer satisfaction, reputation, customer loyalty and image business performance is distinguished on financial and operational performance.
 On the financial performance side, measured is the company's economic performance such as sales, profits and ROI.
-In terms of operational performance, the measured are customer satisfaction, quality and new product development phases (Gonzalez-Benito et al., 2009).
+In terms of operational performance, the measured are customer satisfaction, quality and new product development phases (Gonzalez-Benito et al., 2009)